Home Hernia Mesh Hernias Umbilical Hernia

 • Pain or pressure at the hernia site

 Symptoms in adults are typically mild.
-More intense symptoms may indicate a strangulated hernia, which means the hernia pouch is squeezing off the blood supply in the intestines.
+More intense symptoms may indicate a strangulated hernia, which means tissue becomes trapped within the hernia sac and has its blood supply cut off.
 Strangulation is a medical emergency requiring surgery to correct.

 Serious Symptoms